Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 A Filthy Finale [25]
 Defeat Mega Oogie 1st Phase without taking damage on Nightmare Mode
 ```
-`COMPLETION` `CHALLENGE`
+`CHALLENGE`

-Don't try to hit his feet.
-It makes you an easy target to his attacks.
-You're better off standing in the upper part of the arena.
+Don't go for his feet.
+It makes you an easy target for his attacks.
+Especially the throw up attack will be harder to dodge.

 If you feel like you can't dodge an attack, you can fall down or get in the upper part based on where you're to make his attacks stop while he's executing them.

-Remember the invincibility extension with the dodge, as it'll be useful to dodge all of his attacks.
-There's also a bit of invincibility from the tiny jump before the explosion of the Fire Blast that you can use to dodge the slap attack.
-Though it does require not only a strict timing, but also Red Souls that could be used for more constant damage with the gas leaks (not an issue if you have infinite Red Souls).
+The invincibility extension with the dodge will be extremely useful to dodge all of his attacks.
+You're still better off to keep your distance with the throw up attack.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248717.png">